Srichethanapolaki/ExpenseTracker-GUI/README.md

 **Expense Tracker GUI** is a modern and user-friendly Java Swing application
 that helps users store and analyze their daily expenses.
-The UI is simple, clean, and perfect for students and beginners.

-Ideal for:

-✔ Java mini project
-✔ GitHub portfolio
-✔ Internship/placement showcase
-✔ Subject practicals

----

 # 🚀 Features